openmcp-project/bootstrapper/README.md

 * `--kubeconfig`: Path to the kubeconfig file of the target Kubernetes cluster.
 If not set, the value of the `KUBECONFIG` environment variable will be used.
 If the `KUBECONFIG` environment variable is not set, the default kubeconfig file located at `$HOME/.kube/config` will be used.
 * `--ocm-config`: Path to the OCM configuration file.
 * `--extra-manifest-dir` (repeatable): Path to an extra manifest directory that should be added to the kustomization.
 This can be used to add custom resources to the deployment.
+* `--disable-kustomize-apply`: If set, the kustomized resources will not be applied to the target Kubernetes cluster.
+Only the git repository will be updated.
 * `--kustomization-patches`: Path to a file that contains kustomization patches to be applied to the generated openMCP kustomization.yaml file, e.g.:
 ```yaml
  patches: